 Anticipated Activity Levels.
-The annual transaction estimates for the East End Bridge and Downtown Crossing range from 26,000,000 vehicles for the first full year of operations to 35,000,000 vehicles in the fourth year when combining all classifications together.
+The annual transaction estimates for the East End Bridge and Downtown Crossing are being prepared during the period of this draft RFP release.
+In order to assist proposers with their responses to the Final RFP release a table of anticipated traffic will be included.
+For the purpose of this draft consider a preliminary annual traffic activity level of range from 26,000,000 vehicles for the first full year of operations to 35,000,000 vehicles in the fourth year when combining all classifications together.